 Punishing your children because you’re mad at your ex is never a good idea.
 The only reason to withhold visitation is if you think your child is being endangered.
 Even then, you need to alert your attorney or the court that there’s a problem.

 Children deal with stress in different ways.
 Watch for any indication that your son or daughter is not handling the divorce well.
 Unchecked anxiety, anger, depression, and the like can lead to long-term damage.
 If your child is behaving oddly, losing interest in activities, or their grades are slipping, seek help for them.

 Keep Their Best Interests in Mind.

-The attorneys at the Law Offices of Judy L. Burger have extensive experience with divorce and child custody matters.
+Divorce is hard on everyone involved.
+Even though you’re hurting and stressed out right now, remember that your children have needs, too.The attorneys at the Law Offices of Judy L. Burger have extensive experience with divorce and child custody matters.
 In fact, Ms. Burger is a California Certified Family Law Specialist.
 Please feel free to call us at 415-293-8314 to set up an appointment.
 We assist clients in California’s Northern to Central Cost, including San Francisco, Marin County, Gold River, Santa Barbara, Ventura/Oxnard, and surrounding communities.